RafaelSchubert/furb-datascience-reinforcementlearning-work-01/README.md

 - **punishmentForInvalidMovement:** value awarded to the agent for taking an action that results in no movement;
 - **rewardForPackageCapture:** value awarded to the agent for taking an action that results in the capture of the package;
 - **rewardForPackageExtraction:** value awarded to the agent for taking an action that results in delivering the package to the extraction zone.

+### 2.4) Running different scenarios

+To change the scenario that the agent will face against, modify the file [scenario.map](./scenario.map).
+The map must obey the following rules, or the behavior of the script will be undefined:

+- The map must be _rectangular_ — that is, all lines must have the same number of characters;
+- There must be exactly ONE starting point for the agent;
+- There must be exactly ONE starting point for the package;
+- There must be at least ONE extraction point;

+Use the following characters to describe the scenario:

+- `'.'`: represents a free tile where the agent can freely move into;
+- `'#'`: represents a blocked tile that bars the agent's movement;
+- `'I'`: represents the starting point of the agent in the scenario;
+- `'P'`: represents the starting point of the package in the scenario;
+- `'E'`: represents an extraction point within the scenario.

+The file already contains the default scenario described in it.